petanjo/codus/README.md

 Javascript Organizer
 --------------------

-You can organize your javascript functions using [yojs namespaces declaration](https://github.com/codus/yojs) and the ones that matches your application name, current controller and current action will automatic be fired.
+You can write your javascript functions using [yojs namespaces declaration](https://github.com/codus/yojs).
+Namespaces that matches your application name, current controller and current action will automatic be fired.

 ### Setup